-If someone defaults on a business loan, it’s usually because they took it out for the wrong reasons.
+If someone defaults on a business loan, they usually take it out for the wrong reasons.
 Maybe they thought a strategic issue could be solved by more funding.
 Perhaps they mistook a more deep-seated, strategic problem for a “slow month.”
 Either way, the business did not have a revenue foundation that was solid enough to pay off the debt while covering operational expenses simultaneously.

 2. Ask For the Right Amount

 The risk of default is extremely slim if you ask for the right borrowing amount.
-Before figuring out the actual cost of your desired investment, you must first determine how much cash your business has on-hand for paying off debt.
+Before figuring out your desired investment’s actual cost, you must first determine how much cash your business has on-hand for paying off debt.
 The answer to this question lies within a mathematical formula called the debt service coverage ratio, or “DSCR.”

 Cash flow / Loan Payment = DSCR